 So not only does the guy have to read her well, know what to say and when, avoid the traps, but he also has to get lucky when she’s in the trough of “desire-overload” (we’ll call it “desire-trough”).
 Similarly, “desire-trough” is short-term so while she may agree to a date today, she may experience “desire-overload” the same day as your date and flake on you.

 Danny, what the hell are you talkin’ about buddy?

 Look.
 My point is that girls are bad at deciding who to date or not because they don’t give it enough conscious thought.
 For this reason, they arbitrarily filter out men.
 I want you to start filtering in men by knowing more deeply what you want.

 In the future, I’m going to post an article that lays out my own ideal partner traits based on physical, interests, values, and personality or behavior.
 There’s about 50, 10 of which are highly important.

 Have you made good dating decisions in the past and think this doesn’t apply to you?
 The fact of the matter is most guys are nice people trying to do good in the world.
 While you might attribute your good prior dating partners to your ability to choose it’s a flawed rationale.
 The real question is could you have done better if you were better able to filter in the most desirable guys based on your values?

 From an early age, woman are bombarded with attention from men.
-I think probably as soon as they reach 10, they start to get the beginning feelings through observation of what will last for the next 20-30 years.
+From an early age, they start to get the beginning feelings through observation of what will last for the next 20-30 years.
 That is, eyeballs from men.
 Attention.
 In other words, they have a LOT of data on men’s desirous behaviors.